Charles Fracé

-Early life, education, and career
+Early life and education

-Born in 1926 in the small town of Mauch Chunk (now Jim Thorpe), in eastern Pennsylvania, Fracé lost his father at a young age, and lived with his mother and grandparents.
+Fracé was born in 1926 in Mauch Chunk, Pennsylvania in present-day Jim Thorpe in eastern Pennsylvania, He lost his father at a young age, and lived with his mother and grandparents.
 Fracé began drawing at five and taught himself to paint when he was fifteen.
-His first painting was a portrait of Jesus, which was followed the next year by a portrait of Abraham Lincoln which was presented to his high school principal, and which remains in the town museum.
+His first painting was a portrait of Jesus, which was followed the following year by a portrait of Abraham Lincoln, which was presented to his high school principal and which remains in the town museum.
 He also played alto horn and trumpet in the school band, and was in the school soccer and basketball teams.

-After working at odd jobs for several years before being persuaded to apply for a scholarship to the Philadelphia Museum School of Art.
-His self-instructed talent earned him the opportunity, and he worked his way through school, including a stint as an extra for the Philadelphia Opera, graduating with honors in 1952.
+After working at odd jobs for several years, he was persuaded to apply for a scholarship at the Philadelphia Museum School of Art.
+His self-instructed talent earned him the opportunity, and he worked his way through school, including a stint as an extra for the Philadelphia Opera.
+In 1952, he graduated with honors from the Philadelphia Museum School of Art.

+Career

 In 1955, Fracé began a professional career as a freelance illustrator in New York City.
-After struggling to land his first paid artist job, and working for a year for the local office of the Saturday Evening Post, he befriended wildlife photographer Shelly Grossman.
-After Fracé sought advice from respected wildlife illustrator Al Dorne, who told Fracé, "stick with it", Fracé joined Grossman on an assignment in Weeki Wachi, Florida.
-There, Fracé found the inspiration to paint his first three wildlife paintings, of a Great Horned Owl, Sparrow Hawk, and Pondicherry Vulture.
+After struggling to land his first paid artist job, and working for a year for the local office of The Saturday Evening Post, he befriended wildlife photographer Shelly Grossman.
+After Fracé sought advice from respected wildlife illustrator Al Dorne, who told Fracé, "stick with it", Fracé joined Grossman on an assignment in Weeki Wachee, Florida, where Fracé found the inspiration to paint his first three wildlife paintings, a Great Horned Owl, Sparrow Hawk, and Pondicherry Vulture.

 Fracé continued painting in this genre, and within the next few years he became one of the nation's most sought-after illustrators of wildlife.
 During this time he began a collaboration with wildlife photographer and preservationist Roger A. Caras.
 In 1966 Caras published Last Chance on Earth: A Requiem for Wildlife, with illustrations by Fracé.
 The pair went on to collaborate on twelve more books, the last one being Source of the Thunder: The Biography of a California condor, in 1991.